tinode/chat/README.md

 A text-only [command line client](./tn-cli) implements every possible command.

+### Demo/Sandbox

+A sandboxed demo service is available at https://sandbox.tinode.co/.

+Login as one of `alice`, `bob`, `carol`, `dave`, `frank`.
+Password is `<login>123`, e.g. login for `alice` is `alice123`.
+You can discover other users by email or phone by prefixing them with `email:` or `tel:` respectively.
+Emails are `<login>@example.com`, e.g. `alice@example.com`, phones are `+17025550001` through `+17025550009`.

+If you register a new account you are asked for an email address to send validation code to.
+For demo purposes you may use `123456` as a universal validation code.
+The code you get in the email is also valid.

 ### Notes

-* The demo server is reset (all data wiped) every night at 3:15am Pacific time.
+* The sandbox server is reset (all data wiped) every night at 3:15am Pacific time.
 An error message `User not found or offline` means the server was reset while you were connected.
 If you see it on the web, reload and relogin.
 On Android log out and re-login.
 If the database was changed, delete the app then reinstall.

-* User `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.
+* Sandbox user `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.

 * As generally accepted, when you register a new account you are asked for an email address.
 The server will send an email with a verification code to that address and you can use it to validate the account.
 To make things easier for testing, the server will also accept `123456` as a verification code.
 Remove line `"debug_response": "123456"` from `tinode.conf` to disable this option.

 * The demo server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 If you are unable to connect then the most likely reason is your TLS client's missing support for SNI.
 Use a different client.

 * The demo uses a single minified javascript bundle and minified css.
-The un-minified version is available at https://web.tinode.co/index-dev.html
+The un-minified version is available at https://sandbox.tinode.co/index-dev.html

+* [Docker images](https://hub.docker.com/u/tinode/) with the same demo are available.

 ## Features